400 years of silence. It’s hard to even comprehend, but 400 years ago:

 - The Taj Mahal was built in India.

-As hard as it is for us to comprehend 400 years, the Bible tells us this is how long God’s people waited to hear His voice.
+As hard as it is for us to comprehend 400 years, the Bible tells us this is how long God’s people waited to hear Him speak.
 You see, at the end of the Old Testament, God spoke through the prophet Malachi – and then nothing.
-God goes silent.
+God went silent.
 400 years of silence.
 It’s hard to imagine such a long time, but for the people who had seen God’s miracles first-hand, 400 years must have felt like an eternity.
 And the longer God was silent the worse things got.
 It certainly seemed as though God had forgotten both His people and His promises.

 Can you relate?
 When God goes silent, it doesn’t take long until we assume God must have forgotten about us.
 Suddenly, we begin to take matters into our own hands – walking away from God in the process.
 But, God is always at work in our waiting.
 Waiting reminds us who is ultimately in control and prepares us for what’s next.